aschester/frib-e2sar/README.md

 # FRIB-E2SAR dev

 This is a repository for various E2SAR-related development codes for FRIB data processing.
 The subdirectories contain example codes for inspecting E2SAR configuration info and running simple workflows on FRIB data.
-The Python and bash scripts in the scripts directory are used to run FRIBDAQ services to build and record event data on the reassembly side of the E2SAR pipeline.
+The Python and bash scripts in the scripts/ directory are used to run FRIBDAQ services to build and record event data on the reassembly side of the E2SAR pipeline.

 This document is not intended as a comprehensive user's manual for this project, rather it is a loose and evolving set of developer notes so I (ASC) don't forget how to do this stuff.